ocean-tracking-network/biologging_standardization/templates/fields/trackEndTime.md

 # Field Name
-track End Time
+Track end time

 ## Definition
-Timestamp at which track of animal ends
+Timestamp at which track of animal ends (may or may not be different from detachment data and time).

 ## Standard
 ISO-8601

 ## Format
-Datetime in UTC, yyyy-MM-ddT HH:mm:ss.SSSZ, eg. “2020-03-29T 17:56:10.000Z”
+Datetime in UTC, yyyy-MM-ddT HH:mm:ss.SSSZ, e.g. “2020-03-29T 17:56:10.000Z”

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|